mhBrice/thermophilization/ms/revision/ms_revised.md

 climate warming [e.g. @sittaro_tree_2017; @leithead_northward_2010;
 @fisichelli_temperate_2014].
-However, the observed increase of tree community temperature of +0.03 °C/decade is considerably smaller than the rising trend in growing season temperature of 0.14 °C/decade (Fig. S1). **Although these measures have different origins and should thus be compared cautiously,** our findings support the conclusion of numerous studies that tree responses often lag behind environmental changes [@sittaro_tree_2017; @talluto_extinction_2017;
+However, the observed increase of tree community temperature of +0.03 °C/decade is considerably smaller than the rising trend in growing season temperature of 0.14 °C/decade (Fig. S1).
+Although these measures have different origins and should thus be compared cautiously, our findings support the conclusion of numerous studies that tree responses often lag behind environmental changes [@sittaro_tree_2017; @talluto_extinction_2017;
 @renwick_temporal_2015; @svenning_disequilibrium_2013].
 Considering the velocity
-of the predicted future climate change, the gap between species distributions and their optimal climate niches will likely widen and lead to **greater reshuffling of biodiversity**.
+of the predicted future climate change, the gap between species distributions and their optimal climate niches will likely widen and lead to greater reshuffling of biodiversity.

 ## Feedback between climate change and disturbances